Lost Dutchman Mine

-Spanish conquistadors searched for the kingdom of Cibola in the 16th century, they believe there were seven cities made from pure gold, and even resulted to torturing the natives to pry information from them on the location of the gold.
-It is said the mountains hide a secret cave full of gold which is protected by a curse.
-Further more, it is said there are two entrances to the wealth, each is guarded by a rattlesnake.
+Spanish conquistadors searched for the kingdom of Cibola in the 16th century.
+They believed there were seven cities made from pure gold and even resulted to torturing the natives to pry information from them for its location.
+The mountains hide a secret cave full of gold which is protected by a curse and it is said there are two entrances to the wealth, each are guarded by a rattlesnake.

-The Lost Dutchman Mine may never be found, but, if it does exist, could contain enough gold to make you an overnight celebrity, as well as rich beyond your wildest dreams.
-Maybe that’s where Forrest Fenn got his inspiration to hide millions of dollars worth of gold and treasure, to re-ignite people’s re-kindling interest in treasure hunting.
-Fenn’s richest are still out there, he is still alive, and he has provided many clues to the location.
-More information here.
+The Lost Dutchman Mine may never be found, but if it does exist, it could contain enough gold to make you an overnight celebrity, as well as rich beyond your wildest dreams.
+Maybe that’s where Forrest Fenn got his inspiration to hide millions of dollars worth of gold and treasure to re-ignite people’s re-kindling interest in treasure hunting.
+Fenn’s riches are still out there, waiting for someone smart enough to decipher his clues.